dariodip/dariodip.github.io/about.md

 permalink: /about/
 ---

-I am a passionate freelance software developer from Salerno. <br/>
-I have worked as a back-end developer for two years, using both Javascript (Node.js) and Python as languages, and both NoSQL (MongoDB) and SQL databases.
-I have occasionally worked as a front-end or mobile developer, even though I prefer back-end. <br/>
+I am a passionate freelance developer from Salerno. </br> I have worked as a back-end developer for three years, using both Javascript (Node.js) and Python as languages, and both NoSQL (MongoDB) and SQL databases.
+I have occasionally worked as a front-end or mobile developer, even though I prefer back-end. </br>
-I enjoy learning new technologies, new frameworks (not only for web) and new programming languages, but my main passion is Computer Science. <br/>
+At present I am working as a Blockchain Engineer and Smart Contract Developer. </br> I enjoy learning new technologies, new frameworks and new programming languages, but actually, my main passions are Computer Science and solving hard problems. </br>
-I am actually focusing on how to design and develop microservices using state-of-the-art technologies. <br/>
-I graduated cum laude in Computer Science at Università degli Studi di Salerno and I'm actually studing for my Master's Degree in Networks and Software Technologies. <br/>
+I am currently focused on Blockchain Technologies, Smart Contract development and DSLs development. </br> I graduated cum laude in Computer Science at Università degli Studi di Salerno and I'm currently studing for my Master's Degree in Networks and Software Technologies.</br>
-I did my Bachelor's thesis on Streaming Graph Partitioning.
+I did my Bachelor's thesis on Streaming Graph Partitioning. </br>

 « Computer Science is no more about computers than astronomy is about telescopes. » Edsger Dijkstra

 ## Education